yapahtip/ITT650-ZAKAT-CALCULATOR/README.md

 # ITT650-ZAKAT-CALCULATOR
-This project has been developed for ITT650 Mobile Technology Assignment in UiTM Arau , Perlis.
+This project has been developed for ITT650 Mobile Technology Assignment by using Android Studio in UiTM Arau , Perlis.

 Students who developed this apps: